surajh8596/Data_Analysis_Projects_using_MYSQL/WallMart Sales Data Analysis/README.md

 1. How many unique customer types does the data have?
 2. How many unique payment methods does the data have?
 3. What is the most common customer type?
-4. Which customer type buys the most?
+4. Which customer type buys the most quantities?
 5. What is the gender of most of the customers?
 6. What is the gender distribution per branch?
 7. Which time of the day do customers give most ratings?